tr-ahmed/NaplanBridge/.github/instructions/copilot.instructions.md

 * Use Tailwind for all component layouts.
 * Apply custom theme colors (`#108092`, `#bf942d`) for consistency.
 * Maintain responsive design using Tailwind breakpoints.
-* All UI text must support translation through i18n.
+* All UI text in English only.

 ---